DmitriySh/system-design-course/03-data-storage/Lecture.md

 ```

 How to choose DB?
-- transactions (if you need ACID for working with data)
+- transactions (if you need ACID for working with data);
-- format defines the storage type
+- format defines the storage type;
-- your own skills to work with
+- your own skills to work with;
-- data access methods
+- data access methods;
-- community and technology maturity
+- community and technology maturity;
-- frequency to change a data format
+- frequency to change a data format;

 You are making your own opinion about the type of database, and you need to test your proposal. \
 Examples: